Purling/Penpal-App/Report.md

 ## Implemented Features

 User Interactivity
-1. The ability to micro-interact with items in your app (e.g. like/dislike/support/report a post/message/event) [stored in-memory]. (easy)
+_1. The ability to micro-interact with items in your app (e.g. like/dislike/support/report a post/message/event) [stored in-memory]. (easy)__
-2. UI tests using espresso or similar.
+_2. UI tests using espresso or similar.
 Please note that your tests must be of reasonable quality.
-(For UI testing, you may use something such as espresso) (hard)
+(For UI testing, you may use something such as espresso) (hard)_
     - AccountSettingsActivityTests.java (whole class)
     - FriendActivityTests.java (whole class)
     - LoginActivityTests.java (whole class)